ryanhikel/Covid-Info-Portal/README.md

 This uses a repurposed project created by me as the base.
 The original repository can be found [Here](https://github.com/ryanhikel/healthy-kids)

 The applications purpose is to provide the user with information on the current COVID-19 pandemic.
-There is a section to load articles related to COVID using the [News API] ( https://newsapi.org/docs/get-started) and a section to see the current stats of a particular state using [The COVID Tracking Project] (https://covidtracking.com/api).
+There is a section to load articles related to COVID using the [News API]( https://newsapi.org/docs/get-started) and a section to see the current stats of a particular state using [The COVID Tracking Project](https://covidtracking.com/api).

 Things to change
 1. Refactor repeating css in all components.